-“These companies are responding to the consumer drive of not wanting to have surgery, which is driven by an irrational fear of general anesthesia,” said Manish H. Shah, a plastic surgeon in Denver.
+“These companies are responding to the consumer drive of not wanting to have surgery, which is driven by an irrational fear of general anesthesia,” says Dr. Manish H. Shah, a plastic surgeon in Denver.
 “It’s also the convenience factor of not having to take time off work for recovery.”

 Before you fall under the spell of the fat-melting wand, it’s worth understanding what different types of noninvasive procedures can and can’t do.

 Put simply, noninvasive body contouring techniques use devices that either heat up or freeze fat cells underneath the skin to reduce the appearance of “stubborn fat,” such as so-called bra bulge, love handles and banana rolls, a term for banana-shaped fat pockets right below the buttocks.
 Heating techniques either use radiofrequency, as with TruSculpt, or high-intensity focused ultrasound.
 The fat-freezing approach, used by CoolSculpting, is called cryolipolysis.
 Laser-therapy fat removal also falls under the contouring umbrella, but it works in a slightly different way; the light source shrinks fat cells through a photochemical process rather than a thermal one.